 Notes.
 In both panels, the horizontal axis indicates the time of the evaluation sample 2000-2019.
-Panel (a) plots the rolling RMSE through time for the following models: the basic DFM; a version with time-varying long-run growth and SV (as in Antolin-Diaz et al., 2017) (labeled "trend & SV"); a version which adds, on top, the heterogeneous dynamics ("Lead/Lag"); the full model with the t-distributed component ("fat tails"); the NY Fed's nowcasting model.
+Panel (a) plots the rolling RMSE through time for the following models: the basic DFM; a version with time-varying long-run growth and SV (as in Antolin-Diaz et al., 2017) (labeled "trend & SV"); a version which adds, on top, the heterogeneous dynamics ("lead-lag"); the full model with the t-distributed component ("fat tails"); the NY Fed's nowcasting model.
 A more accurate forecast implies a lower RMSE.
 Panel (b) displays the analogous rolling evolution of the log score of the different models, a measure of density forecast accuracy, which takes a higher value for a more accurate forecast.
 In both panels, the gray shaded areas indicate NBER recessions.
 Note that the New York Fed's model is a frequentist model that does not produce density forecasts.
 We construct the associated density forecasts by resampling from past forecast errors as in Bok et al. (2018).

-in particular a balance needs to be stuck between the keeping the sample as large as possible yet making sure that the individual respondents have been present in the survey for a period long enough so that one can reliably evaluate their average forecast performance avoiding that this is unreasonably affected by single instances of good or bad luck.
-Taking both considerations into account led us to include only forecasters in the evaluation that are included in at least half of the sample (therefore the RMSE is computed on at least 40 forecasts).
+considerations into account led us to include only forecasters in the evaluation that are included in at least half of the sample (therefore the RMSE is computed on at least 40 forecasts).
 With this rule of thumb we end up with 40 individual forecasters, where their participation is reasonably equally spread over the out of sample evaluation window.